gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 #### Network services
-PJON supports a network service identifier using a 16 bits port id.
+if the header's `PORT` bit is high a 16 bits port id is added to the packet.
 Thanks to this feature different services, protocols or formats can coexist and be identified safely.
-Ports from `0` to `8000` are reserved to known services which index is present in the [known network services list](/specification/PJON-network-services-list.md), ports from `8001` to `65535` are free for use.
+Ports from `0` to `8000` are reserved for the [known network services](/specification/PJON-network-services-list.md), ports from `8001` to `65535` are free for use.
 The graph below shows a packet transmission where port 8002 is inserted in the packet and header's `PORT` bit is high to signal its presence.
 ```cpp
  _________________________________________
 |ID| HEADER |LENGTH|CRC8|PORT ID|DATA|CRC8|